Dylan2020THU/amcs/README.md

 7. Reward:

-    1 if the aircraft at any of three check mode is get checked, otherwise 0.
+    1 if the aircraft at any of three check mode is checked, 0 otherwise.